Lumisumu/parrot-QR-creator/README.md

-# Parrot QR creator
+# Parrot QR Creator

 Easy QR creator with GUI.
 Created with Python's Tkinter.

 ## User installation

-No 1.0 user version release yet.
+Download zip from Releases and extract it into folder of your choice.

+Launch program by double clicking Parrot QR Creator.

+Generated QR code images are saved into "QR-codes" folder in the same folder where executable is.

 ## How to use

-Input text you want to inculde in the QR-code and press "Create QR code" button.
+Input text you want to inculde in the QR code and press "Create QR code" button.
 You can embed any text into the code, not just url links.

-QR-codes are saved into "QR-codes" folder in the program root folder.
+QR codes are saved into "QR-codes" folder in the program root folder.

 ## Installing and running project